Please ensure Javascript is enabled for purposes of website accessibility

 We believe higher education academics and senior administrators are in a unique position to transform and modernise their higher education institutions by introducing tech-savvy, inclusive and sustainable policies that positively impact students, staff and the organisation itself.

-Since 2021, ASEF has organised five editions of the ASEF Higher Education Innovation Laboratory (ASEFInnoLab).
-Through this platform, we have brought together more than 350 representatives from higher education institutions (HEIs) all over Asia and Europe.
+Since 2021, ASEF has organised six editions of the ASEF Higher Education Innovation Laboratory (ASEFInnoLab).
+Through this platform, we have brought together more than 550 representatives from higher education institutions (HEIs) all over Asia and Europe.
 99% of our alumni strongly recommend this unique opportunity for higher education stakeholders to exchange good practices and co-create ideas that move away from business as usual and into collaboratively developing something extraordinary.

 Speakers from Previous Editions